halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

 };
 ```

 This class is designed to be used as a singleton, helping prevent developers using it from reinstantiating the SDK client when not necessary.
-In fact, the developer does not need to worry about whether the client has or has not been initialized – calling `getClient()` will handle all that for them.
+In fact, the developer does not need to worry about whether the client has or has not been initialized—calling `getClient()` will handle all that for them.

 ## Simplify

 Don't get me wrong, I find LaunchDarkly's SDK APIs easy to use and straightforward.
 Still, that doesn't mean that you can't find some nice shortcuts.
-How you wrap the SDK to simplify your usage of it will depend largely on how you utilize LaunchDarkly and how you use flags within your application, so my shortcuts may not be your shortcuts.
+How you wrap the SDK to simplify your usage of it will depend largely on how you utilize LaunchDarkly and use flags within your application.
+My shortcuts may not be your shortcuts.

-Creating these simplified shortcuts can also help you standardize how your team interacts with the SDK by turning a series of steps into a single one.
+Creating these simplified shortcuts can also help you standardize how your team interacts with the SDK by turning a series of steps into just one.
 Let's look at a couple examples of this that I have used in my code.

 On a client-side application, it is common that you'd want to add a listener to see if a flag changes after getting the initial flag state.
 LaunchDarkly will notify your application of any flag changes (within 200ms of the change being made), but you have to be listening for them.
 This is usually a two-step process.
 First, you get the initial flag state.
 Second, you add a change listener to that flag key and manage any rerendering as needed.